 - Colonel Pluck.
 His mech is huge and slowly walks across the screen, and you carefully have to walk under the legs as it walks.
 Only problem is, sometimes it'll start stamping and rushing across the arena.
 Your only clue for this is a very subtle clue in its walking (if it picks up one of its feet slightly lower than usual, it's going to rush), and once it does so, there's a good chance you won't survive it if you're on the wrong side of the arena.
 Most of the fight takes forever and you have to rely on subtle clues for its attacks.
 And once you destroy the body, he will fly around and drop Mecha Mook chickens in formations that are difficult to dodge, he loves to swoop down, which is very bad if you're trying to dispatch all the robots by jumping on them, and he's only vulnerable for about a second at a time.
 Good luck on Mirror Mode.

 - Suprisingly, Mugly can be this on Time Attack mode.
 Want to get that Shiny Gold medal?
-You've got 37 seconds (38 in the European version and certain American copies) to beat him, and he's got 3 phases.
+You've got at least 37 seconds to beat him, and he's got 3 phases.
 You practically have to choreograph your moves and exploit his Mercy Invincibility perfectly.